 This database's detailed indexing helps users quickly find the news information they need.
 Each issue of each newspaper is indexed thoroughly, so researchers have access to not only top news stories but also the information contained on the various sections of the papers.
 The indexing covers not only complete bibliographic information but also companies, people, products, etc.

-Search for individual Newspapers and Journals by title from our A-Z list of journal titles
+Search for individual Newspapers and Journals by title from our list of journal titles